 Approximately 50% of all travel games are League play, and 50% are scheduled by individual team managers to give skaters exposure to teams from other regions and tournament play.

-Share Your Experience: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
+Share Your Experience: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.